allianz/ng-aquila/projects/ng-aquila/src/popover/popover.md

 Popover requires Angular CDK (incl.
 CSS).
 Learn [how to enable Angular CDK styles](./documentation/overlay/overview#angular-cdk).

+### Global settings

+If you want to use default settings for all popovers, you can use the `POPOVER_DEFAULT_OPTIONS` injection token.
+Here global settings for `popoverWidth` and `popoverMaxWidth` can be defined.

+If a certain popover should have another styling, you can overwrite the global default by explicitly defining the property in the template.

 ### UX guidelines

 If you're building an Expert (internal B2B/B2E) application, you can use both the Popover and the [Tooltip component](./documentation/tooltip/overview#ux-guidelines).
 If you only need to display a short contextual hint (button hint, info icon, etc.) please consider if the simpler [Tooltip element is better for your use case](./documentation/tooltip/overview#ux-guidelines).